acronis/go-cti/README.md

 #### --include-source

-Includes the source files into the bundle.
+Includes the source files in the bundle.
 By default, the source files are not included.
 Hidden files (starting with a dot) are not included in the bundle.

 #### --format